camille-readbean/tp/docs/UserGuide.md

 We will add a new note to Serval Landau (index 6).

 ```
-edit 6 --note=Recently had dinner and he told me that he wants to be a doc next time
+edit 6 --notes=Recently had dinner and he told me that he wants to be a doc next time
 ```

 1. `edit` This is the command for editing a client.
 2. `6` is the index of Serval Landau.
-3. `--note=` specifies the new note to store.
+3. `--notes=` specifies the new note to store.
-4. This can be longer than 1 word, making it ideal to store detailed notes.
+4. This can be longer than 1 words, making it ideal to store detailed notes.

 <div class="page-break"></div>